 Team Rafiki brings practical assistance, education, hope, and positive change in national and international communities such as Zimbabwe, Tanzania, and Uganda, Africa.
 Community members help accomplish the joint initiatives when planning and executing the changes they wish to see.
 Raising global awareness of the serious situations that lead to a failure to thrive is also an ongoing component of Team Rafiki’s work.

 Books and prints have been sent to Africa to bring comfort and stimulate discussion to help women open up to us about their needs.
+The Mooncatcher Project has been supported as well.

 The Parkinson’s Disease and Movement Disorder Center of Albany Medical Center is one of the only centers of its kind in New York State.
 The center is exclusively devoted to treating Parkinson’s disease, tremor, and dystonia, as well as other movement disorders.
 The original painting entitled, This is Who I Am, 2010 is currently installed to thank Director Eric Molho, his nurses and staff, for all they do to provide comfort and support for those with dystonia and other movement disorders.
 Books are available for patients to view as well.